 Christelle Zeidan, Student, Department of Chemistry

-Noel Ghanem, Department of Chemistry
+Noel Ghanem, Department of Biology

 Brain injury is often associated with neuronal loss and formation of glial scar.
 Moreover, the clinical window of intervention is extremely short, therefore, the capacity to rescue imminently injured neurons following brain damage is critical in order to preserve network integrity and achieve functional recovery.
 Characterization of the molecular mechanisms that control neuronal survival is thus essential for the development of successful clinical therapy.
 The Retinoblastoma family of pocket proteins (p107, Rb and p130) control all aspects of neurogenesis from stem cell activation to long-term neuronal survival in the brain.
 We recently showed that these proteins play equally critical roles in neural stem cell (NSC) fate regulation in the adult brain.
 Hence, their compound deletions (Triple Knock-Out; TKO) results in a transcriptomic switch from NSCs quiescence to activation, followed by niche depletion and loss of neurogenesis in the hippocampus [1] and the olfactory bulbs (Swaidan et al. 2025 in review [2]).
 In comparison, during brain development, TKO embryos display severe disruptions in all stages of neurogenesis with dramatic neuronal cell death.
 This leads to embryonic lethality; however, the apoptotic mechanism(s) involved are not well characterized.
 Using a mouse proteome profiler array, we run a pilot experiment and screened the gene expression profiles of 21 key proapoptotic and anti-apoptotic genes in TKO compared with wild type (WT) embryos.
 Our preliminary results identified changes in protein expression of 10 target genes including 7 whose expressions are not affected in the adult brain upon loss of pocket proteins.
 These results implicate novel candidate genes acting in the intrinsic apoptotic pathway (Bcl-x, XIAP, Claspin) and a potential role for the extrinsic apoptotic pathway (TNF-R1) during development.
 Here, we will replicate this data with a larger sample size and confirm the observed changes in gene expression of some of these targets.